Jwonka/BestByManager/README.md

 - 🌐 The app fetches public product information from [Open Food Facts](https://openfoodfacts.org) using barcode lookup.
 - 🔒 No data is sent back to Open Food Facts or any third party.
 - 🚫 There is no analytics, tracking, or cloud sync.

+Because all data is stored locally, account recovery is handled via an optional full local reset rather than cloud-based password recovery.
 This ensures your inventory stays private and under your control at all times.

 ## License